perryfranks/zmk_corne_prog_dvorak/README.md

 ## Usage

 I recommend printing off a copy of the layout guide if learning dvorak.
+And learning the layout is discussed elsewhere.

 This keymap features a number of tap-dance & mod-morph defines as well as a number of #defined values to make the layout more readable and concise.
 For the most part the defined functions can be included in the keymap without needing to understand their implementations.
 Just their behaviour and [key codes](https://zmk.dev/docs/codes) outputted.